 You altogether forgot about the doctor’s appointment scheduled for last week, misplaced your sunglasses for the umpteenth time, and cannot remember the name of your new neighbor for the life of you.
-Is all of this simply an ordinary part of growing older, or could it be early onset Alzheimer’s disease or another type of dementia ?
+Is all of this simply an ordinary part of growing older, or could the link between early onset Alzheimer’s disease and forgetfulness be a warning sign of dementia ?

 The worry about developing dementia is common; and increasing, as Alzheimer’s has gained increasing awareness, leading to worries about our own possible decrease of functionality and independence, along with memory difficulties.
 Additionally, it raises questions about future care and living arrangements, if the time should come that support is needed to stay safe and to take care of daily needs.